sourish-cmi/Jacobi-Prior/README.md

-# Jacobi Priors: An Alternate Bayesian Method
+# Jacobi Prior: An Alternate Bayesian Method

 This GitHub repository is for all the analysis, code, data and collaboration on the research for '**Jacobi Prior**'.